 OWBA also hosts a number of information seminars, round tables, and guest speaker series that additionally provide valuable insight and resources to local business.
-Check our Events Calendar for the next OWBA event happening near you.
+Check our Events Page for the next OWBA event happening near you.

 Invest Ottawa is the lead economic development agency for knowledge-based industries in Canada’s Capital, facilitating economic growth and job creation in the City of Ottawa.

 Invest Ottawa delivers venture development and global expansion programs and services that catalyze the growth and success of entrepreneurs and firms.
 These include: small business training; mentorship; acceleration for technology firms; foreign business and investment attraction; local business retention and expansion in targeted sectors; commercialization; and marketing Ottawa’s diversified economy.

 The Ottawa Construction Association is one of the largest regional construction associations in Canada and the voice of Ottawa’s non-residential construction industry.

 OCA is an effective voice for members before all levels of government, promoting suitable and desirable legislation affecting the construction industry.
 We work to maintain and promote industry best practices that respect the principles of fairness, ethics and teamwork.

 The City of Ottawa website provides a number of resources to help local businesses interact with the city and provide assistance and growth.
 Here you will find information about business funding, programs and projects, permits and licenses plus a number of publications and reports to support business strategies.